markmillr/cursor-memory-servicenow/README.md

 - **Test**: For QA and UAT
 - **Production**: Deploy via standard change process

+## Interaction Models

+### Default Model: Browser-Based Interaction
+By default, this template assumes manual interaction with ServiceNow through the web interface.
+The AI agent will:
+- Guide you through manual steps in the browser
+- Help document your findings and decisions
+- Provide implementation guidance and best practices
+- Assist with creating update sets and change requests
+- Never attempt direct ServiceNow instance interaction

+### Optional: Command-Line Integration
+Advanced users can enable command-line interaction with ServiceNow using:

+1. **NOW-SDK with Fluent**
+   - Official ServiceNow CLI tool
+   - Enables scripted interactions
+   - Requires explicit configuration
+   - Must be enabled per project

+2. **VS Code Extensions**
+   - SNITCH Canary for ServiceNow development
+   - Other ServiceNow-specific extensions
+   - Optional and configurable

+To enable command-line integration:
+1. Update `techContext.md` to specify CLI tools in use
+2. Document any CLI-specific configurations
+3. Note this in project documentation

 ## Why Use This Template?

 When working with Cursor's Agent AI on ServiceNow development tasks, maintaining context between chat sessions is crucial.
 This template helps by: